 A flash of momentary insanity can happen to anyone at any time.
-When we are bewildered by grief or other sudden shocks, our brain without Mindfulness is not prepared for it.
+When we are bewildered by grief or other sudden shocks, our brain is not prepared for it, without Mindfulness.
 The brain not prepared for such intense experiences produces impulsive reactions, which further confuse us and others.
 Our loved ones whose brains are also not trained to witness such bewilderment often feel stuck and helpless.
 They say the wrong thing or appear cold because they don’t know how to help or what to say to calm us.
 We can prepare our brain so that it can see a sudden flash of insanity for what it is and respond to it wisely.

 The Brain’s Efficient System

 Living a human life is a mixture of sanity and insanity, the ability to balance our inner world or the inability to manage our brain, whose goal is to be efficient.
 Efficiency helps the brain learn patterns of thoughts, feelings, and behaviors and models for similar experiences.
-So, it wouldn’t have to overspend precious resources to re-strategize for every event in our lives, much like recipes we use to cook.
+So, our brain wouldn’t have to overspend precious resources to re-strategize for every event in our lives, much like recipes we use to cook.
 Most cultures and traditions hand down recipes that work, and it makes sense to use them as formulated.

 We Can Prepare And Train Our Brains

 It certainly is not easy to be a human when our brain hasn’t developed a clear and comprehensive manual or systems in place.
 Each one of us has his/her unique inner-human manual to work from.
 This manual has been in development ever since we were born, and luckily for those who are open and curious, it continues to develop and optimize.

 Moments of Insanity Can Attack Any One of Us.

 Nonetheless, moments of insanity can attack any of us at any time.
 We may act on it or not, but our brain’s reaction to unforeseen extreme circumstances such as losing a child could make us feel insane.